-Unmanned Systems Lab is broadly interested in the area of Robotics and Unmanned Systems.
-Our research focuses on Simulation, Localization, Guidance, Navigation and Control for Unmanned, Autonomous, Connected Vehicles.
+Our research focuses on Mapping, Localization, Guidance, Navigation and Control for developing autonomous ground and aerial vehicles.
 Our projects span from algorithmic design and implementation to field experimentation of aerial and ground robots.
+A specific goal is field deployment of such vehicles in relevant environments.
+We are currently deploying autonomous shuttles on campus, self-driving cars, trucks and Unmanned Aerial Vehicles (UAVs).
 Click for more about our current and past Projects.

 Current Research Themes